bucketeer-io/bucketeer-docs/docs/sdk/client-side/react/index.md

 - All hooks automatically **re-render** your component when flag values change
 - Hooks **must** be used within components wrapped by `BucketeerProvider`
 - If a flag is not found, hooks return the provided `defaultValue`
-- Hooks are **reactive** - they respond to polling updates and manual fetches

 :::